 Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

-How To Dress Your Baby For Sleeping In 70-Degree Room
+How to Dress Your Baby for Sleeping in a 70-Degree Room

 Disclaimer – Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment… Read More Here.

-As season’s change, it’s essential to keep your baby warm yet cool enough for a sound sleep.
-Keeping your home too hot can increase the risk of SIDS, so it’s critical not to go overboard on the heat.
-Additionally, individuals are more conducive to rest when they’re not too warm.
+As seasons change, it’s essential to keep your baby warm yet cool enough for a sound sleep.
+Keeping your home too hot can increase the risk of Sudden Infant Death Syndrome (SIDS), so it’s critical not to go overboard on the heat.1 Additionally, people of all ages sleep better when they’re not too warm.2

 But how hot is too hot?
 And how cold is too cold?
-In this article, we’ll break down how to dress your baby for sleep in various temperatures so they get proper rest, allowing you all to wake up refreshed.
+In this article, we’ll break down how to dress your baby for sleeping in various temperatures so they get proper rest, so you can all wake up refreshed.

 Basic Baby Sleep Temperature Guidelines

-Wearable blankets are handy because babies can put their arms through them and still feel mobile while unable to wiggle out of the bottom sack-like design, keeping them cozy through the night.
-Grades of 1.2 and below are for warmer months, during spring and summer, and bags with grades of 2 to 2.5 are for cooler weather during winter and fall.
+Wearable blankets are handy because babies can put their arms through them and still feel mobile.
+They can move around but shouldn’t be able to wiggle out of the bottom sack-like design, keeping them cozy through the night.
+Sleep sacks with TOG ratings of 1.2 and below are for warmer months, and bags with TOG ratings of 2 to 2.5 are for cooler weather during winter and fall.

 Read Our Guide: Best Sleep Sacks and Safe Sleeping Guidelines for Babies